ENCCS/julia-for-hpc/content/parallelization.rst

 .. exercise:: Using SharedArrays with Heatequation

-   Open up the Heatequation.jl package in VSCode and read the "SharedArrayHint" comments.
+   Look again at the double for loop in the ``evolve!`` function.
    Think about what you should do, and then try doing it.
    After you're done, benchmark a few test runs.

    .. solution::